zenkay/personal-blog/php/wp-content/plugins/google-author-link/readme.txt

 There is also an option to set the author for your WordPress home page.

 All you then have to do is add your WordPress site to your Google Profile.

+** New in version 1.5 **

+We've added a tool in the plugin's setting page to test your pages and posts directly in Google's Rich Snippet tool

 ** New in version 1.4.1 and above **